Timimoun

-Timimoun (ﺗﻴﻤﻴﻤﻮن) is a town and commune, and capital of Timimoun District, in Adrar Province, south-central Algeria.
+Timimoun (ﺗﻴﻤﻴﻤﻮن) is a town and commune, and capital of Timimoun District, in Timimoun Province, south-central Algeria.
 According to the 2008 census it has a population of 33,060, up from 28,595 in 1998, with an annual growth rate of 1.5%.

 Timimoun is known for the red ochre color of its buildings.

 Geography

-The town of Timimoun lies at an elevation of around 288 m in the Gourara region of northern Adrar Province.
+The town of Timimoun lies at an elevation of around 288 m in the Gourara region of southern Timimoun Province.
 It is located on the south-eastern side of an oasis which supports the town's population.
 A sebkha (salt lake) lies further to the northwest, while the plateau of Tademaït rises to the southeast.

 Climate

 Timimoun has a hot desert climate (Köppen climate classification BWh), with extremely hot summers and warm winters, with minimal rainfall throughout the year.
 The annual mean temperature almost reaches 25 °C (77 °F).